-Chili Chorizo Cornbread – This green chili and chorizo infused cornbread is so moist and tender, I struggled with naming it.
-When you think of traditional cornbread, although delicious the texture isn’t quite as soft as this cornbread.
-The delicate texture comes from using sour cream and an entire can of cream style corn in the batter.
-I wondered if I should call it a casserole.
-While it is indeed rich and hearty, it’s not really a main dish but a perfect companion to pinto beans, fresh from the garden green beans, or a bowl of soup during cooler weather.
+This Chili Chorizo Cornbread is so moist and tender, infused with flavor and a pleasing texture to boot.
+When you think of traditional cornbread although delicious, the texture isn’t quite as soft as this Chili Chorizo Cornbread.
+The delicate texture comes from using sour cream and an entire can of cream style corn in the batter along with green chilis and cooked chorizo for flavor.
+Rich and hearty it makes a perfect companion to pinto beans, fresh from the garden green beans, or a bowl of soup during cooler weather.

 Chili Chorizo Cornbread